 HEMCO (Keller et al., 2014) is a stand-alone software module for computing emissions in global atmospheric models.
-We run the HEMCO standalone version using native meteorological resolution (0.25° x 0.3125°) data for wind speed, soil moisture, vegetation, and land use to archive the offline dust emissions at the same resolution as the meteorological data.
-The computational time required for calculating offline dust emission fluxes at 0.25° x 0.3125° resolution is around 6 hours for one-year of offline dust emissions on a compute node with 32 cores on 2 Intel CPUs at 2.1 GHz.
-In this study, we generate two offline dust emission datasets at 0.25° x 0.3125° resolution.
+We run the HEMCO standalone version using native meteorological resolution $(0.25^{\circ} \times 0.3125^{\circ})$ data for wind speed, soil moisture, vegetation, and land use to archive the offline dust emissions at the same resolution as the meteorological data.
+The computational time required for calculating offline dust emission fluxes at $0.25^{\circ} \times 0.3125^{\circ}$ resolution is around 6h for 1 year of offline dust emissions on a compute node with 32 cores on 2 Intel CPUs at 2.1 GHz.
+In this study, we generate two offline dust emission datasets at $0.25^{\circ} \times 0.3125^{\circ}$ resolution.
 One, referred to as the default offline dust emissions, uses the existing dust source function in the GEOS-Chem dust module; the other, referred to as the updated offline dust emissions, uses the updated dust source function implemented here.
 Both datasets are at the hourly resolution of the parent meteorological fields.
-The archived native resolution offline dust emissions can be conservatively regridded to coarser resolution for consistent input to chemical transport models at multiple resolutions.
+The archived native-resolution offline dust emissions can be conservatively regridded to coarser resolution for consistent input to chemical transport models at multiple resolutions.
 We use the GEOS-Chem model to evaluate the dust simulations and the emission strength.